top of page

 3. Individual Struggles

-Employees often carry guilt about seeking help themselves.
+Employees often carry guilt about seeking help.
 Mental health conversations, though increasing, are still shrouded in stigma.
-Many continue to normalise anxiety or burnout, assuming “this is just how work is.”
+Many continue to normalize anxiety or burnout, assuming “this is just how work is.”
+The result?
+Stress becomes the invisible backbone of our workplaces.

 What Individuals Can Do to Protect Their Mental Health